 swelling in the airways of your lungs, lung disease where you have trouble breathing

 when you are sick, but don't feel or look sick, without symptoms

 clumsy movement of your arms, legs or body

 hardening of your arteries, clogged blood vessels

 when your heart beat is not regular, sometimes your heart may beat too fast.

 an irregular heart rhythm in the upper chambers of your heart

 go to, show up, see to, manage, listen to

 Staff physician who oversees medical care of the infant.

-Temperature that is obtained by placing thermometer under the arm of the infant.
+temperature that is taken by placing thermometer under your arm